 No family has closer ties to the Dutch nation or played a greater role in the history of the Netherlands than the House of Orange.
 The country’s “founding father” William of Orange, leader of the Dutch Revolt that began in 1568, and his successors bore the title of “stadholder” for more than two centuries.
-During that time, only one stadholder bore a crown, the British crown, and that was in the 1688 Glorious Revolution, when William III of Orange and his wife Mary Stuart were invited to reign over England.
+During that time, only one stadholder bore a crown, the British crown, and that was during the 1688 Glorious Revolution, when William III of Orange and his wife Mary Stuart were invited to reign over England.

-Produced and Presented by Marijke van der Meer.
+Producer: Marijke van der Meer.

 Broadcast: January 31, 2002 to coincide with the week of the wedding of then Crown Prince William-Alexander and Princess Máxima.